-- risks and has also undertaken horizon scanning of future potential fraud and corruption risks.
-This assessment includes the understanding of the harm that fraud may do in the community. fraud, and all results were considered in SMT.
-Directorates are also responsible for their own ongoing risk assessments, as part of the Council's risk management framework, including the risk of fraud and corruption.
-3 There is an annual report to the audit committee, or equivalent detailed assessment, to compare against FFCL 2020 and this checklist. and it includes the assessment against the FFCL checklist and in consideration of the Annex 5 - Action 4. k udalen 108 The relevant portfolio holder has been briefed on the fraud risks and mitigation The portfolio Cabinet Member is named against the corporate risk of fraud bribery and corruption, and kept engaged on the current mitigation and planned further activities and response.
+risks and has also undertaken horizon scanning of future potential fraud and corruption risks.
+This assessment includes the understanding of the harm that fraud may do in the community. own ongoing risk assessments, as part of the Council's risk management framework, 3 There is an annual report to the audit committee, or equivalent detailed assessment, to compare against FFCL 2020 and this checklist. and it includes the assessment against the FFCL checklist and in consideration of the Annex 5 - Action 4. ◄ Page 108 The relevant portfolio holder has been briefed on the fraud risks and mitigation The portfolio Cabinet Member is named against the corporate risk of fraud bribery and corruption, and kept engaged on the current mitigation and planned further activities and response.
 The strategic response to the risk of fraud is co-ordinated through the Counter-Fraud and Corruption Strategy, which was approved by the Cabinet in July 2019.
 The Portfolio Cabinet Member (Councillor Weaver) receives corporate risk information, and has been provided with the completed FFCL checklist, the Functional Standards self-assessment from this report, and the results of the Fraud and Corruption Tracker exercise.
 5 The audit committee supports counter fraud work and challenges the level of activity to ensure it is appropriate in terms of fraud risk and resources The Governance and Audit Committee receives an annual plan of the proactive and reactive areas of work for the Corporate Investigation Team each year, and progress reports at least quarterly on the work and outcomes of counter-fraud work.
 The Committee self-assessed their counter-fraud performance as effective in their self-assessment in January 2022.
 6 There is a counter fraud and corruption strategy applying to all The Counter-Fraud and Corruption Strategy included a requirement for all officers to undertake fraud awareness training for which progress is being monitored, and for the aspects of the local authority's business which has been communicated throughout the local authority and acknowledged by those charged with governance.
+Council to participate an international fraud awareness week communication campaign, which has taken place annually in November.
 7 The local authority has arrangements in place that are designed to promote and ensure probity and propriety in the conduct of its business.
 The key operational policies and arrangements, and the frequency of their review, are set out in the Counter-Fraud and Corruption Strategy.
-8 Tu The risks of fraud and corruption are specifically considered in the local authority's overall risk management process. · dalen 109 Counter fraud staff are consulted to fraud-proof new policies, strategies and initiatives across departments and this is reported upon to committee.
+8 Pa The risks of fraud and corruption are specifically considered in the local authority's overall risk management process. ige 109 Counter fraud staff are consulted to fraud-proof new policies, strategies and initiatives across departments and this is reported upon to committee.
 Responses from directorates as part of the most recent Fraud and Corruption Tracker return considered that this was effectively in place.
 10 Successful cases of proven fraud/corruption are routinely publicised to raise awareness.
 The Council has a 'publicity policy' for cases of proven fraud.